-Tips and Tricks for Luxury Camping in Yosemite
+Tips and Tricks to Luxury Camping in Yosemite

 The terms “luxury” and “camping” are rarely used in the same sentence.
 But if you can afford luxury, why should you be deprived of the joy of camping in world-famous Yosemite National Park?
 And we’re not talking about camping in an RV.
 That’s cheating.

 Enjoying a luxurious camping experience is all about your strength, your gear, your setup and your attitude.